Emilia-Romagna: Immigration

+Between 1876 and 1976, about 1.2 million people emigrated from Emilia-Romagna to other countries.

+As of 2024, the foreign-born population is 685,533, equal to 15.4% of the population.
+The 5 largest foreign nationalities are Albanians (74,239), Moroccans (72,111), Romanians (69,189), Moldovans (48,140) and Ukrainians (39,688).

 Language

+Emilian–Romagnol (emiliano-romagnolo) is a linguistic continuum that is part of the Gallo-Italic languages spoken in the northern Italian region of Emilia-Romagna.
+It is divided into two main varieties, Emilian and Romagnol.

+As part of the Gallo-Italic languages, Emilian–Romagnol is most closely related to the Lombard, Piedmontese and Ligurian languages, all of which are spoken in neighboring regions.

+Among other Gallo-Italic languages, Emilian–Romagnol is characterized by systematic raising and diphthongization of Latin stressed vowels in open syllables, as well as widespread syncope of unstressed vowels other than /a/ and use of vowel gradation in the formation of plurals and certain verb tenses.

 Apart from standard Italian, Emilian and Romagnolo, two closely related languages that are part of the Emiliano-Romagnolo language family, are the local languages of Emilia-Romagna.
 They are Romance languages spoken in the region, in Northern Marche and other nearby areas such as parts of Massa-Carrara, Mantua, Pavia and Rovigo provinces and in San Marino.
 The Sillaro river (Séllar in Emilian), near the town of Castel San Pietro Terme, is the border between Emilia and Romagna.
 They belong to the Northern Italian group within Romance languages (like Piedmontese, Lombard, Ligurian and Venetian), which is included in the wider group of western Romance languages (including French, Occitan and Catalan).
 They are considered minority languages, structurally separated from Italian by the Ethnologue and by the Red Book of Endangered Languages of UNESCO.

 Economy

 Emilia-Romagna today is considered one of the richest European regions and the third wealthiest Italian region by gross domestic product (GDP) per capita.
-These results have been achieved by developing a very well balanced economy that comprises Italy's biggest agricultural sector as well as a long-standing tradition in automobile, motor and mechanics manufacturing and a strong banking and insurance industry.
+These results have been achieved by developing a balanced integration of agriculture and manufacturing and of different industries.